apache/spark/docs/streaming-programming-guide.md

 </div>

-The `master` parameter is a standard [Spark cluster URL](scala-programming-guide.html#master-urls) and can be `local` for local testing.
+The `master` parameter is a standard [Spark cluster URL](scala-programming-guide.html#master-urls) and can be `local[*]` for local testing (which detects the number of cores in the local system).
 The `appName` is a name of your program, which will be shown on your cluster's web UI.
 The `batchDuration` is the size of the batches, as explained earlier.
 Finally, the last two parameters are needed to deploy your code to a cluster if running in distributed mode, as described in the [Spark programming guide](scala-programming-guide.html#deploying-code-on-a-cluster).
  Additionally, the underlying `SparkContext` can be accessed with `ssc.sparkContext`.